 The courses in Biomechanics and Kinesiology and in Therapeutic Movement are closely related to each other and to the clinical experience which the student obtains during the period of the second year and continuing in the third and fourth years.

 Therapeutic Movement (PHTY 3002)

 Lectures/Tutorials/Practicals: One hour per week during the first and second semesters.
-Ante- and post-natal exercises.
+Balance retraining